 What is Dent Disease?

+Dent disease is a rare genetic kidney disorder that affects males almost exclusively.
 Symptoms usually appear during childhood, but some individuals may be undiagnosed well into adulthood.

 Who is Affected by Dent Disease?

 In most cases, male children inherit the disorder from a carrier mother who has extremely mild symptoms of the disease, if any at all.
 When a mother is a known carrier of the CLCN5 or the OCRL1 mutation, there is a 50 percent chance of passing that mutation on to her children of either gender.
 Males who inherited a mutation will have the disorder and pass it to their daughters, but not their sons; females who inherited the mutation will be carriers and could pass it on to either their sons or daughters.